icaps25/icaps25.github.io/content/attending/accommodation.md

 The town of Canmore is a 20 minute drive from Banff and is a nice place to stay.
 It has accommodation, some of which will be at a more reasonable price (it is also not in Banff National Park, which means some of the taxes do not apply).
 There is a regular bus service between Canmore and Banff. -->

 Melbourne Connect is located close to the Melbourne CBD, offering a wide range of accommodation options.
+Details about the conference venue will be announced soon.

-Below, we list a few nearby hotels for your convenience:
+For your convenience, we have listed a few nearby hotels below.
+Please note that the prices are indicative only—refer to the hotel websites for up-to-date information and booking details.

 <figure>